 When All Else Fails

 Ultimately, you're only going to be able to do so much.
-Sometimes dents need to be taken care of by a professional who might use techniques that mirror what we were just talking about, or they might take the form of something more drastic, like hammering or metal replacement.
+Sometimes dents need to be taken care of by a professional who might use techniques that mirror the ones described here or might take the form of something more drastic, like hammering or metal replacement.
 Typically, the service isn't cheap, but it's still a great deal less expensive than replacing the whole appliance.
 Do check your extended warranty, since often it will come with some sort of coverage for that kind of damage.